 What is Upvc?

-Upvc stands for unplasticized polyvinyl chloride.
-It is used as a low-maintenance building material instead of painted wood, majorly used for the installation of window frames and window sills.
+UPVC stands for unplasticized polyvinyl chloride.
+It is used as a low-maintenance building material instead of painted wood, mainly used for installing window frames and sills.

 It is a versatile material that is highly resistant to several chemicals.